The Canadian Provost Corps

 Submachinegun, Thompson M1 And M1A1

 The M1, formally adopted as the United States Submachine Gun, Cal. .45, M1, was a result of further simplification.
 The bolt was modified and rate of fire was also reduced to approximately 600-700 rpm.
-The M1 utilized a simple blowback operation, the charging handle was moved to the side, and the flip-up adjustable rear sight replaced with a fixed aperture (peep sight).
-The slots adjoining the magazine well allowing use of the drum magazine were removed, as were the Cutts compensator, the barrel cooling flanges, and the Blish lock.
+The M1 utilized a simple blowback operation, the cocking handle was moved to the side, and the ajustable rear sight replaced with a fixed aperture peep sight.
+The reciever was modified by removing the slots for the drum magazine, 20 and 30 round stick magazines were the only magazines used with the M1.
+The buttstock was non removable and the bolt was simplified.

 Length:32 in (813 mm)